The pro-innovation framework

 Rename to AI Security Institute (February 2025)

-On 14 February 2025, Technology Secretary Peter Kyle announced the renaming to the AI Security Institute.
+On 14 February 2025 Technology Secretary Peter Kyle announced the renaming to the AI Security Institute.
 Speaking at the Munich Security Conference, Kyle explained the change reflects a "renewed focus" on national security and protecting citizens from crime.

 - Funding: £15 million Alignment Project, £8 million Systemic Safety Grants, £5 million Challenge Fund

-Sectoral Regulators
+Sectoral regulators

-| Regulator | Sector | Key AI Guidance |
+| Regulator | Sector | Latest AI guidance |

 |---|---|---|

-| FCA | Financial Services | AI Update (April 2024), AI Lab, Consumer Duty applies to AI |
+| FCA | Financial services | AI Update (April 2024); AI Lab; Mills Review (Jan 2026); AI Live Testing cohort 2 (April 2026) |

-| PRA | Banks, Insurers | SS1/23 Model Risk Management (effective May 2024) |
+| PRA | Banks and insurers | SS1/23 Model Risk Management (effective May 2024); honeymoon-over signal Sept 2025 |

-| Ofcom | Communications | Online Safety Act AI implications, synthetic media guidance |
+| Ofcom | Communications | Online Safety Act AI implications; synthetic media guidance |

-| CMA | Competition | Foundation Models review, AI partnership monitoring |
+| CMA | Competition | Foundation models review; AI partnership monitoring |

 Digital Regulation Cooperation Forum (DRCF)

-UK GDPR and Automated Decision-Making
+UK GDPR and automated decision-making

-Article 22 Core Rights
+Article 22 core rights

 Individuals have the right not to be subject to decisions based solely on automated processing (including profiling) that produce: